 Philippians 3:16 NLT

 I have matured.
-I am braver and I will to lace up and get out there.
+I am braver and I am willing to lace up and get out there.
 I did so yesterday.

 I ran the Run For It 5K supporting the amazing non-profit, To Write Love On Her Arms.
 The organization “aims to present hope for people struggling with addiction, depression, self-injury and thoughts of suicide, while also investing in treatment and recovery.”
 1